m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 The Java `Scanner` class has two implementations of `addToken`; one that takes a single argument and another that takes two.
-Depending upon the arity (number of arugments) and arugment types, one of the two implementations is selected.
+Depending upon the arity (number of arguments) and argument types, one of the two implementations is selected.
 The convenience of this feature is that it groups implementations that conceptually do the same thing, and saves defining separate names like `addToken` and `addTokenWithLiteral` for all of the possible variants:

 JavaScript does not have function overloads in the sense that Java does, and by extension TypeScript also lacks function overloads in the conventional sense.
-At runtime there is no enforcement that functions that takes `n` number of arugments must take `n` number of arugments - a fact some people unfamiliar with JavaScript often find suprising.
-It is quite common in JavaScript APIs to have functions that can take a wild variety of types and arity of arguments despite the absense of overloads.
+At runtime there is no enforcement that functions that take `n` number of arguments must take `n` number of arguments - a fact some people unfamiliar with JavaScript often find surprising.
+It is quite common in JavaScript APIs to have functions that can take a wide variety of types and arity of arguments despite the absence of overloads.
 So what TypeScript allows for is overloading function **signatures**, but with a single implementation body:

 ```ts